 1. Trigger –

 The first step is capturing some stimulating moments, the words or events, the “trigger” with no censoring – anything goes.
 Not telling anyone else, just acknowledging something came up with some charge for me.
 Remembering, when I focus on wrongness or blame, my attention can easily move to seeking someone to punish.
 It might be I want to punish the other person for treating me poorly, or I may kick myself for being stupid or not learning better.
-I mention the “trigger” below and move to step 2.
+I mention the “trigger” below and move to step two.

 2. Observation –